Mitchus/nigschule/Englisch/Unveiling Globalization A Look at Our Interconnected World.md

 often nice friendly/depends on the friend not the country Plays a role | bc different society's new language new friends

+Do you think Globalization has a positive or negative effect on ur live

+What impact has globalization had on the labor markets of developed countries?